Boglárka Takács: Biography

 competed in the 200 metres but did not make it through the heats.

 She reached the semi-finals of the women's 60 metres at the 2024 World Athletics Indoor Championships in Glasgow.
 She ran as part of the Hungarian 4x100m relay team at the 2024 World Relays Championships in Nassau, Bahamas.
 She finished sixth in the 100 metres at the 2024 Diamond League event in Stockholm.
 She competed at the 2024 Summer Olympics in Paris over 200 metres.

 Competing at the 2025 European Athletics Indoor Championships, she set a Hungarian national record of 7.09 seconds in winning her semi-final.
 She was selected for the 2025 World Athletics Indoor Championships in Nanjing.

 She ran 11.06 seconds for the 100 metres at the 2025 European Athletics Team Championships in Madrid, winning the First Division race and lowering her own national record.
 She ran 11.08 seconds for the 100 metres to win the 2025 Hungarian Championships in Budapest.
 She was selected for the 100 metres and 200 metres by the Hungarian team for the 2025 World Athletics Championships in Tokyo, Japan In September 2025, she was a semi-finalist in the 100 metres.

+Takács won the 60 metres title at the 2026 Hungarian Indoor Championships in Nyíregyháza.
+In May, she ran at the 2026 World Athletics Relays in the women's 4 × 100 metres relay in Gaborone, Botswana.
+In June, she placed fifth over 100 metres at the 2026 Bislett Games.
+In August 2026, she competed at the 2026 European Athletics Championships in Birmingham, England, in the women's 200 metres, reaching the final and placing eighth overall.
+She also competed in the women's 100 metres at the championships, reaching the semi-finals and in the women's 4 × 100 metres relay at the championships, where Hungary placed sixth overall in the final.
+At the 2026 Diamond League Final in Brussels in September, she placed eighth in the 100 metres.
+She also competed that month over 100 m at the inaugural World Ultimate Championship in Budapest.